Azure/CanadaPubSecALZ/docs/archetypes/generic-subscription.md

 1. Specify the desired custom values for the following tags: "resourceTags": {"value": {"ClientOrganization": "","CostCenter": "", "DataSensitivity": "", "ProjectContact": "", "ProjectName": "", "TechnicalContact": ""}".
 You may also include any additional name value pairs of tags required.

-2. Addtionally, you can also customize default resource name values with any specific preferred naming conventions, as indicated by the item **2** circles shown below.
+2. Addtionally, you can customize default resources and resource group names with any specific preferred naming conventions, as indicated by the item **2** circles shown below.

+3. In general, these tags can be modified and even replaced as required, and should also align to the Tagging policy set paramters at: `.../policy/custom/definitions/policyset/Tags.parameters.json`.

 ![Generic Subscription: Tags and Naming Conventions](../../docs/media/archetypes/resource-tags-and-naming-conventions.jpg)